dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 * Why this problem is difficult?

 Challenges should be **major** and **important**, and also should corresponds to the **major design** in our solution.
 A minor problem solved by some tricks in the solution should not be viewed as challenges.

+Another type of challenge is "Technical Challenge" is:

+* Why this problem is difficult **by your solution**?

+In order to show the technical challenges, the design should be briefly introduced.

 Challenge can appear in many parts of the paper, abstract, introduction, design, etc. One of the purpose of stating challeng is to lead the readers to our way of sovling the problem.
 Sometimes how to disassemble the challenges implies how to solve the problem.
 We hope to make readers understand our thinking process when solving the problem.